 So there you go: four things I considered when looking for a college.
 I hope these factors help you look into your college search a little bit more diligently and make you aware of the different aspects in choosing a college or university.
 I know for me these four things were the most important in my search, but you can modify the order of importance to your own preferences.
 Remember this is all about you, so do not mind being selfish when you make your list of colleges.
 Reject the negative opinions from family members, friends, or peers.
 In the end, this is your future and only yours.
 So make the best out of it!

 What factors are most important to your college search?
-Let us know in the comments!
-And start searching for the perfect school for you here.
+Start searching for the perfect school for you right here with our College Search tool!